mourjo/liliput/README.md

-# Liliput: Serverless shortlinks on AWS
+# Liliput: Secure Serverless Shortlinks on AWS

 This is a project that shortens links, built on AWS.
 This is deployed here: https://liliput.mourjo.me